Russia and North Korea sign partnership deal that appears to be the strongest since the Cold War

 Putin called it a “breakthrough document” reflecting shared desires to move relations to a higher level.

-North Korea and the former Soviet Union signed a treaty in 1961, which experts say necessitated Moscow’s military intervention if the North came under attack.
+North Korea and the former Soviet Union signed a treaty in 1961 that experts say necessitated Moscow’s military intervention if the North came under attack.
 The deal was discarded after the collapse of the USSR, replaced by one in 2000 that offered weaker security assurances.
 It wasn’t immediately clear if the new deal provides a similar level of protection as the 1961 treaty.

 Kim met Putin at the airport, where the two shook hands, hugged twice and rode together in a limousine.
 The huge motorcade rolled through the capital’s brightly lit streets, where buildings were decorated with giant Russian flags and portraits of Putin.